Lucianodguerra/Lucianodguerra/README.md

 ## Hi there 👋

 **Tecnico electronico** .
-Estudiante de la faculta de UTN Haedo en la carrera Ingenieria electronica
+Estudiante de la facultad de UTN Haedo en la carrera Ingenieria electronica

 <!--
 **Lucianodguerra/Lucianodguerra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.